eeyueltesfaye/airbnb-clone-project/README.md

 #### 🚀 Deployment & DevOps
 Leverages Docker for containerized development and production environments.
 CI/CD pipelines automate testing and deployment, ensuring smooth and consistent updates.

+### API Security
+Security is a critical component of this Airbnb Clone backend to protect sensitive user data, ensure safe transactions, and maintain trust in the platform.
+The following key measures will be implemented:

+#### 🔑 Authentication
+Token-based authentication (such as JWT or DRF’s TokenAuth) will be used to verify user identity.
+This ensures that only legitimate users can access protected resources and perform actions.

+#### 🛡️ Authorization
+Role-based access control (RBAC) will restrict actions based on user roles (e.g., guest vs. host).
+This prevents unauthorized access to data or features, such as preventing guests from editing property listings.

+#### 📈 Rate Limiting
+Rate limiting will be applied to prevent abuse of the API through excessive requests.
+This helps defend against brute-force attacks and protects server resources.

+#### 🔒 Data Protection
+Sensitive information such as passwords will be hashed, and payment data will be handled securely via third-party services.
+This ensures user credentials and financial data are protected from breaches.

+#### 📬 Input Validation & Error Handling
+All user input will be validated to prevent common vulnerabilities like SQL injection and XSS.
+Proper error handling will also prevent sensitive information from being exposed in responses.